| Prep Time: 10 mins

 Need more inspiration?
 Here's a link to 15 more Japanese Curry dish ideas.

 Feeling like veggies only tonight?
-Try making this Japanese Vegetable Curry with rice instead.
+Try making our Japanese Root Vegetable Curry with rice instead.

 If you can't find Panko breadcrumbs, you can use regular breadcrumbs, although the Panko add a great crunch.